Why Protecting End User Data is Even More Important When They WFH

 The reason is that when employees are working from home, the line between work computing and home computing can also start to blur.
 Devices may get used interchangeably and employees may become less rigorous in separating work-related data.
-In such conditions, the possibility of unknowingly clicking on a ransomware attachment, deleting data accidentally, or transferring work related data to a home computer (for convenience or otherwise) are more likely to occur.
+In such conditions, the possibility of unknowingly clicking on a ransomware attachment, deleting data accidentally, or transferring work-related data to a home computer (for convenience or otherwise) is more likely to occur.

-Many businesses function in regulated verticals like banking, financial services or healthcare.
-Even companies outside these verticals if doing business internationally need to stay compliant with regulations like Sorbanes-Oxley (SOX) or the General Data Protection Regular (GDPR).
+Many businesses function in regulated verticals like banking, financial services, or healthcare.
+Even companies outside these verticals if doing business internationally need to stay compliant with regulations like Sarbanes-Oxley (SOX) or the General Data Protection Regulation (GDPR).
 The accountability that these regulations impose, drives businesses to put together processes in place to preserve and secure their data assets – i.e. data backup.
 Penalties for non-compliance can be stiff – GDPR for example, fines enterprises as high as 4% of annual revenue or €20 million – whichever is higher.